Hunt for motive of staffer who killed four at Paris police HQ

 Locals said the man had two children aged three and nine.

-Interior Minister Christophe Castaner said Thursday the assailant had "never shown any behavioural problems".
+Interior Minister Christophe Castaner said Thursday the assailant had "never shown any behavioural problems" and never aroused the "slightest reason for alarm".

 One was a police officer who died at the scene.
 The other, an administrative worker, was seriously injured.

-The assailant wounded another policeman in the courtyard before he was shot in the head by a colleague, sources told AFP.
+The assailant wounded another policeman in the courtyard before he was shot dead by a colleague, sources told AFP.

-The lives of the two wounded colleagues are not in danger, a source said Friday.
+The lives of the two injured colleagues are not in danger, a source said Friday.

-Thursday's killings came amid growing tensions within the ranks of the police, stretched to the limit after months of containing weekly "yellow vest" anti-government demonstrations, and years of high alert following a string of terror attacks in France.
+Tension has been growing in police ranks, stretched to the limit after months of weekly "yellow vest" anti-government demonstrations and years of high alert following a string of terror attacks in France.

-The police have also been a recurring target of jihadist groups, such as Islamic State, behind a wave of attacks since 2015 - from large synchronised assaults to isolated knife and gun attacks.
+The police have also been a recurring target of extremist groups, such as Islamic State, behind a wave of attacks since 2015 - from large synchronised assaults to isolated knife and gun attacks.